Street name: Street renaming

 Street names can also be changed to avoid negative associations, like Malbone Street in Brooklyn, New York City, renamed Empire Boulevard after the deadly Malbone Street Wreck; Cadieux Street in Montreal renamed De Bullion because the original name became infamous by the former presence of many bordellos; and several streets in the German Village area of Columbus, Ohio which were renamed with more "American" sounding names around World War I due to popular anti-German sentiments.
 Similarly, Hamburg Avenue in Brooklyn was renamed Wilson Avenue during World War I.

 Street names also can change due to a change in official language.
 After the death of Francisco Franco, the Spanish transition to democracy gave Catalonia the status of an autonomous community, with Catalan as a co-official language.
 While some street names in Catalonia were changed entirely, most were merely given the Catalan translations of their previous Castilian names; for example, Calle San Pablo (Saint Paul Street) in Barcelona became Carrer Sant Pau.
 In most cases, this was a reversion to Catalan names from decades earlier, before the beginning of the Franco dictatorship in 1939.

 In a similar way, English street names were changed to French in Quebec during the 1970s, after French was declared the sole language for outdoor signage.
 This was met with hurt and anger by many of the province's Anglophones, who wished to retain their traditional placenames.
-The government body responsible for overseeing the enacting of the Charter of the French Language continues to press English-majority communities to further gallicise (francize) their street names (for example, what was once "Lakeshore Road" was changed to "Chemin Lakeshore" in the 1970s, with the Office québécois de la langue française pressuring a further change to "Chemin du Bord-du-Lac", completely calquing the English name into French).
+The government body responsible for overseeing the enacting of the Charter of the French Language continues to press English-majority communities to further gallicise their street names (for example, what was once "Lakeshore Road" was changed to "Chemin Lakeshore" in the 1970s, with the Office québécois de la langue française pressuring a further change to "Chemin du Bord-du-Lac", completely calquing the English name into French).